AceCentre/MAT-doc/README.md

 You can choose to use one of the example Risk Matrices provided.
 Use this, and the terminology definitions to determine what course of action to take.

-## SECTION 8 – SAFETY AND HANDOVER INFORMATION
+## Section 8 – Safety and Handover Information

 It is important to ensure the client is fully aware of how to operate any equipment you provide, and in particular any important safety issues.